nrsalinas/nrsalinas.github.io/index.md

 Here you will find info about my research and academic activities.
 I am a botanist who has worked mostly on diversity, conservation, and evolutionary biology of Neotropical plants.
 However, during the last few years I have also become interested on biodiversity informatics and computational biology.

-Currently, I am a data analyst at the [Instituto de Hidrología, Metereología y Estudios Ambientales IDEAM](http://www.ideam.gov.co/ "IDEAM").
-My work at IDEAM aims to estimate the carbon stock in Colombian forests from a variety of data sources, and improve the computational methods that are used for that purpose.

-Prior to this appointment, I was a Gerstner postdoctoral fellow at the American Museum of Natural History, working under the supervision of [Ward Wheeler](https://wardwheeler.wordpress.com/).
+Currently, I am a postdoctoral fellow at the [Instituto Alexander von Humboldt](http://www.humboldt.org.co/ "Instituto Humboldt").
+Through this appointment, I am developing computational methods to optimize the delimitation of [Key Biodiversity Areas](http://www.keybiodiversityareas.org/what-are-kbas "What are KBAs?").
+Prior to this appointment, I was a data analyst at [IDEAM](http://www.ideam.gov.co/ "IDEAM") and the [Instituto Sinchi](https://sinchi.org.co "Sinchi"), and a postdoctoral fellow at the American Museum of Natural History.
-My postdoctoral project sought to implement graph statistical models to study patterns of geographic distributions among multiple organisms; that is, to delimit areas of endemism.

-I was also a research associate at [Fundación La Palmita](http://lapalmita.com.co/pagina/) (assessing the diversity and conservation status of plant communities in E Colombia), and a doctoral student at the New York Botanical Garden--City University of New York joint [graduate program](https://www.nybg.org/plant-research-and-conservation/about/education-and-outreach/commodore-matthew-perry-graduate-studies-program/ "Commodore Matthew Perry graduate program at NYBG") (working on systematics of Neotropical Blueberries).

 You can access my cv [here](nrsalinas_cv.pdf "Nelson Salinas CV").